MikeyBronowski/mikeybronowski.github.io/_posts/2020-09-22-d-like-duplicate.md

 In our query editor, we highlight a word and If we use CTRL+D it shows us the duplicate word, and how many times we use this short cut it shows us this word in our code.
 It is not a copy-paste trick but using this we can change words in our query if we eg. change the name of the table.

+DAX – highlight the word.

 ![DAX – highlight the word.](/assets/images/2020-09-22-d-like-duplicate_04.png)

+DAX – highlight the word +CTRL+D.

 ![DAX – highlight the word +CTRL+D.](/assets/images/2020-09-22-d-like-duplicate_05.png)

+DAX – possibility to change words.

 ![DAX – possibility to change words.](/assets/images/2020-09-22-d-like-duplicate_05a.png)